Ebola vaccine: Attenuated ebola virus vaccine: EBOVΔVP30

-A study published in Human Vaccines & Immunotherapeutics in March 2017, analyzing data from a clinical trial of the GamEvac-Combi vaccine in Russia, concluded said vaccine to be safe and effective and recommended proceeding to Phase III trials.

-Prospects
+Vp35m

 In September 2019, a study published in Cell Reports demonstrated the role of the Ebola virus VP35 protein in its immune evasion.
 A recombinant form of Ebola virus with a mutant VP35 protein (VP35m) was developed, and showed positive results in the activation of the RIG-I-like receptor signaling.
 Non-human primates were challenged with different doses of VP35.
 This challenge resulted in the activation of the innate immune system and the production of anti-EBOV antibodies.
 The primates were then back-challenged with the wild type Ebola virus and survived.
 This potentially creates a prospect for a future vaccine development.

 Clinical trials in West Africa

-In January 2015, Marie-Paule Kieny, the World Health Organization's (WHO) assistant director-general of health systems and innovation, announced that the vaccines cAd3-EBO Z and VSV-EBOV had demonstrated acceptable safety profiles during early testing and would soon progress to large-scale trials in Liberia, Sierra Leone, and Guinea.
+In January 2015, the World Health Organization (WHO) announced that the vaccines cAd3-EBO Z and VSV-EBOV had demonstrated acceptable safety profiles during early testing and would soon progress to large-scale trials in Liberia, Sierra Leone, and Guinea.
 The trials would involve up to 27,000 people and comprise three groups – members of the first two groups would receive the two candidate vaccines, while the third group will receive a placebo.
 Both vaccines have since successfully completed the Phase 2 studies.
 The large scale Phase 3 studies have begun as of April 2015, in Liberia and Sierra Leone, and in Guinea in March 2016.

 In addition, a medical anthropologist at Université de Montréal, had been working in Guinea and raised further questions about safety in the ring trial after spending time in April at one of the Ebola treatment units where trial participants are taken if they become ill, the centre in Coyah, about 50 km from the capital of Conakry.

 The Russian Foreign Ministry announced in 2016, the intention to conduct field trials of two Russian vaccines involving 2000 people.
 According to local media reports, the Guinean government authorized the commencement of the trials on 9 August 2017, at the Rusal-built Research and Diagnostic Center of Epidemiology and Microbiology in Kindia.
 The trials were slated to continue until 2018.
 As of October 2019, Russia licensed the vaccine by local regulatory authorities and was reportedly ready to ship vaccine to Africa.